ThorbenJ/nrc-elasticsearch-nodes/README.md

 ## Contributions

 A fork of a fork...
-See github fork/network info or contributors in pacakges.js
+See contributors in pacakges.js for projects this was based on